In the episode "Memoirs of a Finster" at the end when Kimi was doing her family tree.

 The end of "Curse of Reptar," where Tommy dreams about playing with Reptar Jr. as a baby and then goes outside to retrieve his old toy from the construction site.

-Chas and Kira celebrating there 10 year anniversary in "Petition This!".
+Chaz and Kira celebrating their 10 year anniversary in "Petition This!".

 Anything related to Chuckie and Kimi's relationship.
 Episodes such as "Bad Kimi" and especially "Memoirs of a Finster" show just how much these two really care about each other.